0xn3va/cheat-sheets/Web Application/Command Injection/README.md

 This can be useful if the cli logs hide sensitive settings or sensitive data is not stored in the environment.

-This can be useful if the cli logs hide sensitive data or sensitive data is not stored in the environment (for instance, Github Actions provide variable interpolation `${{...}}` for injecting secrets, and you can't give access to secrets during execution).
-Another case is when you have blind injection and can redirect output of `ps x -w` to a file that you have access to.
+This can be useful if the cli logs hide sensitive data or sensitive data is not stored in the environment (for instance, GitHub Actions provide variable interpolation `${{...}}` for injecting secrets, and you can't give access to secrets during execution).
+Another case is when you have blind injection and can redirect the output of `ps x -w` to a file that you have access to.

 ## List of commands